 Initiative: Variances and special permits (Issue 4.)
-Category of Issues Addressed (check all that apply) □ Organization □ Administration □ Personnel □ Other Was this non-tax initiative a part of your original plan application $oxdot$ or a plan amendment \Box ?
-Has the ordinance(s) needed to implement this initiative been enacted?
-Yes No If yes, when was the ordinance enacted?
+Category of Issues Addressed (check all that apply) ☐ Organization ☐ Administration ☐ Personnel ☐ Other Was this non-tax initiative a part of your original plan application $oxinesize$ or a plan amendment $\Box$ ?
+Has the ordinance(s) needed to implement this initiative been enacted? ☐ Yes ☑ No If yes, when was the ordinance enacted?
 N/A If no, please describe challenges faced in enacting the related ordinance(s).
 The City has been working on a long-term project to update its City Code.
 This project includes a comprehensive update of sections of City Code that affect the zoning and planning code that contains current provisions concerning variances and special permits.
 State law provides certain limitations as to ordinances that are enacted pursuant to the Municipal Home Rule Pilot Program.
 Because the City is waiting for work on its City Code update to be completed before determining how best to integrate its home rule ordinance related to variances and special permits into City Code, this initiative has yet to be completed.
-SUCCESSES - In the space below, please provide a brief parrative highlighting successes realized
+It is anticipated that the City will finish the update project in 2019 and be able to make use of this Home Rule initiative next year.
 SUCCESSES - In the space below, please provide a brief narrative highlighting successes realized through the implementation of this initiative and any metrics used to track performance.
+N/A LESSONS LEARNED - In the space below, please provide a brief narrative highlighting lessons learned during implementation of this initiative that would benefit other municipalities.
 N/A

-LESSONS LEARNED - In the space below, please provide a brief narrative highlighting lessons learned during implementation of this initiative that would benefit other municipalities.

-N/A

-Initiative: Sunday Brun ch (Issue 6.)
-Category of Issues Addressed (check all that apply) □ Organization □ Administration Personnel 🗹 Other Was this non-tax initiative e a part of your original plan a pplication  or a plan a mendment 🗹 ?
-Has the ordinance(s) needed to implement this initiative been enacted? 🗹 Yes 🗖 No If yes, when was the ordinance enacted?
-Ordinance No. 2231 was a approved on August 4, 2016.
+Initiative: Sunday Brunch (Issue 6.)
+Category of Issues Addressed (check all that apply) ☐ Organization ☐ Administration ☐ Personnel ☑ Other Was this non-tax initiative a part of your original plan application $\square$ or a plan amendment $\square$ ?
+Has the ordinance(s) needed to implement this initiative been enacted? ☐ Yes ☐ No If yes, when was the ordinance enacted?
+Ordinance No. 2231 was approved on August 4, 2016.
 If no, please describe challenges faced in enacting the related ordinance(s).
 None.
 SUCCESSES - In the space below, please provide a brief narrative highlighting successes realized through the implementation of this initiative and any metrics used to track performance.
 South Charleston restaurants that serve beer and wine have embraced the opportunity to serve such beverages beginning at 10:00 a.m. or when they open for business on Sundays, whichever is later.
 LESSONS LEARNED - In the space below, please provide a brief narrative highlighting lessons learned during implementation of this revenue initiative that would benefit other municipalities.
 None.